-The research shows that the Renewable Energy Sector is still falling within the shadow of the traditional Energy sector, which continues to be characterized by higher investments in non-renewable energies

-So far the sector has been dominated by smaller independent companies, which, probably, have no agreements with the trade unions
+- 1. The Renewable Energy Sector is still falling within the shadow of the traditional Energy sector, which continues to be characterized by higher investments in non-renewable energies. - 2.
+So far, the sector has been dominated by smaller independent companies, which, probably, have no agreements with the trade unions.

-As regards European countries there are no agreements in place to cover this sector as such
+As regards European countries there is a patchy picture as regards agreements in place to cover this sector as such